LJMUSoE/CanvasHacks/Assignments/README.md

 First you need to export your spreadsheet in a tab delimited format.
 From Excel click on "*Save as...*" and change the output file format to "*Text (tab delimited) \*.txt*" .
 Save **a copy** of the file in that format.

-Next, in Canvas, from "*Outcomes*" page click on the "*Manage rubrics*" button.
+Next, in Canvas, from the "*Outcomes*" page (left sidebar links) click on the "*Manage rubrics*" button.
 If the TamperMonkey Userscript is active in your web browser you should see an upload box, like the one below.
 From your computer, drag and drop the tab delimited file into the dashed box.
 This will cause the Userscript to immediately upload the file and analyse it.

 ![Basic spreadsheet](./docs/ss03.jpg)